 If you have a number of searches over a short period of time, it can make you look desperate for credit.
 This isn’t a major cause for rejection (especially if you’re approved) but is far from desirable.
 Make sure you keep away from any form of payday loan though – this is a big warning flag for lenders.

 Overdrafts are a touchy subject with some lenders.
 Being trusted with the credit and using it wisely can often be a good thing.
-Whereas being consistently in your overdraft demonstrates that you’re not fully in control of your finances.
+However, being consistent in your overdraft demonstrates that you’re not fully in control of your finances.

 As a rule of thumb, it’s recommended to keep out of your overdraft for about six months before applying for a mortgage.
 This time frame may be longer if you’ve been consistently living in an overdraft for years.